k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

   * When The TDM task is for Data Flux, masking is always disabled.
   * In all other scenarios masking behavior depends on the MASK_FLAG settings.

-* Note that TDM 7.3 creates only **one LUI instance for all clones** when exeuting a task with a **Synthetic** selection method (entity cloning).
-Add a masking on both processes: LUI Sync and the Load flows to get a different data in the masked fields on each clone.
+* Note that TDM 7.3 creates only **one LUI instance for all clones** when executing a task with a **Synthetic** selection method (entity cloning).
+Add a masking on both processes (LUI Sync and the Load flows) to get a different data in the masked fields on each clone.

 [Click here to learn how to use Masking Actors](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md#).